-Demonstrating 1 m/sec/sec acceleration.
-There were many creative ideas in evidence.
-XXXXX’s group had the best science – a small trolley on an inclined wire.
+Demonstrating 1 m/sec2 acceleration: There were many creative ideas in evidence. xxxxx’s group had the best science – a small trolley on an inclined wire.
 Another group used helium-filled balloons to demonstrate vertical acceleration.
-I thought the most dramatic was XXXXX on in-line skates crossing measured tape lines on the floor as a teammate counted seconds.
+I thought the most dramatic was xxxxx on in-line skates crossing measured tape lines on the floor as a teammate counted seconds.

-Mills bed of nails vs. Simsbury bed of nails.
-The Simsbury bed used a one inch nail pitch, which was mildly uncomfortable.
-Mills boys made one for me using a half inch pitch, which was more comfortable.
+Mills bed of nails vs. Simsbury bed of nails: The Simsbury bed used a one inch square nail pitch, which was mildly uncomfortable.
+Mills boys made one for me using a three-quarter inch pitch, which was more comfortable.

 I should have spent more time explaining energy flow and load spreading, but I was focused on the demonstration.